Rajnikant21/Rajnikant21/README.md

 - 🔭 I’m currently working at [Shriram Finance Limited](https://www.shriramfinance.in/)

-- 🌱 I’m currently learning **Analysis with Excel, Python,Visualisation with Tableau, PowerBI, etc**
+- 🌱 I’m currently Looking for Roles where I can work with **Analysis with Excel, Python, Visualisation with Tableau, PowerBI, etc**

 - 👯 I’m looking to collaborate on [Streamlit App through Python and PyCharm](https://github.com/Rajnikant21/My_Pycharm_app)